StephenELevy/Election_Analysis/README.md

 ##  Audit Process

   - The total number of votes cast in the election were calculated.
-  - The number of votes cast from Jefferson, Denver, and Arapahoe counties were calculated.
+  - The number of votes cast by voters from Jefferson, Denver, and Arapahoe counties were calculated.
-  - The percentage of votes cast by Jefferson, Denver, and Arapahoe counties were calculated.
+  - The percentage of votes cast by voters from Jefferson, Denver, and Arapahoe counties were calculated.
   - The county that delivered the highest number and percentage of votes was determined.
   - The number of votes and the percentage of votes cast for the 3 candidates were calculated.
   - The winning candidate was determined.